Evaluation of post-hoc interpretability methods in time-series classification: Introduction

-The interpretability methods we considered are six, namely: i) DeepLift~\cite{deeplift}, ii) GradShap~\cite{NIPS2017_8a20a862}, iii) Integrated Gradients~\cite{ig_method}, iv) KernelShap~\cite{NIPS2017_8a20a862}, v) Saliency~\cite{simonyan_deep_2014}, vi) Shapley Value Sampling (also referred to as Shapley Sampling)~\cite{CASTRO20091726}.
+The interpretability methods we considered are six, namely: i) DeepLift~\cite{deeplift}, ii) GradShap~\cite{NIPS2017_8a20a862}, iii) Integrated Gradients~\cite{ig_method}, iv) KernelShap~\cite{NIPS2017_8a20a862}, v) DeepListShap~\cite{NIPS2017_8a20a862}, vi) Shapley Value Sampling (also referred to as Shapley Sampling, or simply Shapley)~\cite{CASTRO20091726}.
 These were chosen to capture a broad range of available interpretability methods, while maintaining the problem computationally tractable for all the models presented.
-These interpretability methods are applied to three neural-network architectures, namely convolutional (CNN), bidirectional long-short term memory (bi-LSTM), and transformer neural networks.
-The evaluation of the interpretability methods for time-series classification is carried out on a new family of synthetic datasets as well as on an ECG dataset.
+These interpretability methods are applied to three neural-network architectures, namely convolutional (CNN), bidirectional long-short term memory (Bi-LSTM), and Transformer neural networks.
+The evaluation of the interpretability methods for time-series classification is carried out on a new synthetic dataset as well as on two datasets adopted in practical applications.
+The overall code framework is part of the InterpretTime library freely available in Github\footnote{\url{https://github.com/hturbe/InterpretTime}}.

-The new family of datasets aims to mimic arbitrary complex multivariate time-series data, and it is based on a nonlinear transformation of chaotic dynamical systems and composed of three datasets.
-The first synthetic dataset 1, denoted by SD1, simply applies the nonlinear transformation to the dynamical systems, while the second (SD2) and third (SD3) additionally corrupt the time series with different patterns of white noise.
-Further details are presented in methods~\ref{sec:methods_synthetic_dataset}.

-The ECG dataset was chosen because the automatic classification of ECGs has seen a growing interest, with recent studies focused on post-hoc neural-network explainability~\cite{hughes2021performance,bodini2021opening}, and is of practical interest in ``real-world'' applications.
-Additional details on the ECG dataset used here are presented in methods~\ref{sec:methods_ecg_dataset}.

-The new approach to interpretability methods' evaluation is based on novel metrics introduced for time series classification, namely TIC, $S_{\mathbb{E}}$, $AUCS_{\mathbb{E}}$, and HMI.
-These metrics aim to capture both (i) whether the interpretability method reflects the data representation learned by the model, as well as (ii) how this data representation compares to the one of a domain (human) expert.
-We call the former \textit{relevance identification} and \textit{attribution}, whose key new metrics are TIC, $S_{\mathbb{E}}$, and $AUCS_{\mathbb{E}}$, and are described in methods~\ref{sec:interpretability} and~\ref{sec:methods_evaluation}.
-We call the latter \textit{human-machine interpretability}, whose key new metric is HMI, and is described in methods~\ref{sec:methods_human_machine}.